bodywork-ml/bodywork-core/README.md

 You do **not** need to tie yourself to new APIs - package your existing codebase into this framework and watch as Bodywork pulls each stage into its own container and deploys to Kubernetes.

-## Bodywork as CI/CD Platform for Machine Learning
+## CI/CD for Machine Learning

-Because Bodywork can run deployments on a schedule, each time cloning the latest version of your codebase in the target branch, this system naturally forms an end-to-end CI/CD platform for your machine learning project, as illustrated below.
+Because Bodywork can run deployments on a schedule, every time cloning the latest version of your codebase in the target branch, this system naturally forms an end-to-end CI/CD platform for your machine learning project, as illustrated below.

 <div align="center">
 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/cicd_with_bodywork.png"/>